ewasm/testnet/README.md

 - `--vm hera` enables Hera only,
 - `--vm heraplus` enables Hera with a fallback to EVM 1.0 Interpreter when EVM bytecode is detected.

+### Test net differences from main net

+Supports executing EVM 1.0 (Byzantium) **and** eWASM bytecode.
+The chain id is set to 0x42 (66).

+There are two differences:
+- code size limit introduced by Spurious Dragon has been lifted and there is no upper limit
+- zero bytes in contract bytecode are not subsidised anymore during deployment (they cost the same as non-zero bytes)

 ### Run eth node

 The config is in [ewasm-testnet-cpp-config.json](ewasm-testnet-cpp-config.json).